ipugh-xm/xm-labs-steps-catfact/README.md

 ## Example
-This is an example of getting a cat fact
+This is an example of getting a cat fact.

 <kbd>
 	<img src="/media/ExampleFlow.png">